 If possible, the inspector should observe any licensed activities that may be ongoing during the inspection; this may be determined during the entrance meeting with the licensee.
 Since this is the most important aspect of an industrial radiography inspection, priority should be given to observing the licensee’s work at these temporary job sites whenever possible.
 Additionally, if the licensee is authorized to perform industrial radiography at the licensee’s facility (such as within a permanent radiographic installation or performing source exchanges), observing these activities should be given priority.

 The inspector should make every reasonable effort to perform a field inspection at a temporary job site of the licensee.
 If possible, this inspection should be unannounced, as the inspector should try to make some of the observations of the licensee's operations before announcing their presence.
 Conducting an unannounced inspection is sometimes not possible; therefore, performing an announced inspection of a TJS should be pursued rather than not performing one.
 The inspector should always approach a TJS with their survey meter powered on to provide immediate indication of radiation levels.
 Additionally, the inspector should assure that they wear their assigned personnel monitoring badge.
-Additional monitoring required to be used by radiographers (e.g., pocket dosimeters and alarming rate meters) may also be are not required for inspectors.
+Additional monitoring required to be used by radiographers (e.g., pocket dosimeters and alarming rate meters) may also be worn but are not required for inspectors.
 During the TJS/field inspection, verify the following, at a minimum.

 Verify that the boundaries of the restricted area are controlled and posted, and the radiation levels at the boundary of the restricted area do not exceed 2 mrem in any 1 hour.
 Ask the licensee how they ensure that the radiation level limits (2 mrem in any 1 hour) are complied with and make an assessment of the adequacy of the methods.
 The inspector may ask the licensee to spot-check radiation levels in selected areas, using the licensee's own instrumentation.
 However, the inspector should use NRC's instruments for independent verification of the licensee's measurements.
 The inspection should verify that the radiation area and high radiation area are posted in accordance with 10 CFR 20.1902.
 This is important, because events have occurred where both inspectors and members of the public were unnecessarily exposed to radiation from industrial radiographic operations where the radiation area and high radiation areas were not appropriately posted.